lingyanzhou/ProgrammingInterviewQuestions/doc/redis.md

 - String

   Redis string is a sequence of bytes.
 Strings in Redis are binary safe.

   Strings can store 3 types:

-  - byte strings,
+  - byte strings (Bitmaps),
   - integers,
   - floating point values.